 A couple of years ago George R.R.
 Martin, author of the Game of Thrones books, used some of the income from that enormously successful series to buy and renovate the Jean Cocteau Cinema in his hometown of Santa Fe, NM.

 At George’s invitation, we came to the Jean Cocteau last January and put on three Last Unicorn screenings, an artshow, and a special on-stage “fantasy summit” conversation between George and Peter.
 Since the Jean Cocteau is a small theater (only 125 seats) and obviously a lot more people than that would love to hear what these two men have to say, we brought in a professional film crew and thoroughly documented the entire day.
-Those files are being edited and augmented now, with Connor Cochran and Suren Suron producing.
+Those files are being edited and augmented now.
 Once the final version is complete, Conlan Press will release it through all the usual outlets, with a big chunk of the income going to support the Jean Cocteau and other independent cinemas around the country.

 SOME THINGS YOU JUST HAVE TO DO